Anna Bilińska: Legacy

 Bilińska is considered the first female Polish artist to receive a professional artistic education at an academic level and to earn critical acclaim abroad.
 She was included in the 2018 American Federation of Arts' exhibition Women Artists in Paris, 1850–1900.

 Shortly after Bilińska's father died in 1882, Bilińska's portrait, depicting the artist in deep mourning, was painted by her friend, Emmeline Deane, in Paris.
 This painting (now in the Victoria Art Gallery) evoked such emotional intensity of loss that, when exhibited in Paris and London, it "caused such a stir that it featured in a cartoon in Punch magazine."
 The work is considered to be significant because it was not common, at that time, for women painters to create formal salon-style portraits of other women painters, let alone to exhibit them.

 Bilińska's work was not well known through the 20th century, even in her home country.
 Some credit the "prejudices of the time and her own early death and short career" for this lack of recognition, but, if so, it was a fate she held in common with numerous other gifted women painters of the 19th century.
 In 2017, thirty-seven of these "forgotten female artists" were featured in the traveling exhibition, Women Artists in Paris, 1850–1900.
-The show was perhaps more notable for codifying the works of the numerous 19th century women artists who had not, in fact, been forgotten, and whose paintings had begun to be, increasingly, appreciated.
-Indeed, the show was criticized for failing to fully explore why these artists "continue to be underestimated."
+The show codified the works of numerous 19th century women artists whose paintings had begun to be increasingly appreciated.
+The show was criticized for failing to fully explore why these artists "continue to be underestimated."

 In 2021 the National Museum in Warsaw held a major retrospective of Bilińska work, displaying over 120 paintings (including Deane's 1886 portrait).
 The exhibition's biographical notes provided a timely assessment of her work, proclaiming that Bilińska's paintings had become "part of the canon of Polish art," while simultaneously reflecting that the scholarship on her "entire œuvre and life story" remained, as yet, incomplete.
 The exhibition reviewers' consensus appeared to be that the show was finally bringing Bilińska the "recognition she deserves," and at the same time advancing further questions about her art and life.